-- The Growing Specialty Coffee Market & Organic Coffee market The Swiss Water® Process produces decaffeinated green coffee that is targeted at the specialty coffee market.
+- 100% Chemical Free Method of Decaffeinating Green Coffee Swiss Water's decaffeination plants are 100% chemical free, using only time, water, carbon and temperature to extract caffeine from green coffee.
+The vast majority of competitive decaffeination processes use chemicals such as methylene chloride or ethyl acetate to remove and produce caffeine as a byproduct of the process.
+To our knowledge, there are only two other decaffeination companies globally that exclusively process without the use of chemicals-both of which primarily service their parent company brands rather than sell to third party customers; all others are also offering chemical processing.1 - Consumer Branding Swiss Water has been successful in establishing its brand as a leading chemical free processor of green decaffeinated coffee.
+Consumers and participants in the coffee trade are increasingly aware of the value of the chemical free Swiss Water[®] Process due to its quality and taste.
+Management believes that there is significant potential to continue to broaden consumer awareness of the benefits of the Swiss Water[®] Process. - The Growing Specialty Coffee Market & Organic Coffee market The Swiss Water[®] Process produces decaffeinated green coffee that is targeted at the specialty coffee market.
 The significant growth in specialty coffee and specialty organic coffee over the past 20 years has created a customer base for higher quality and differentiated products that can be priced at a premium.
-Specialty decaf continues to grow at a higher rate than total coffee and total specialty coffee. - Established Customer Base The Swiss Water® Process has an established customer base in more than 60 countries around the globe, including some of North America's largest roasters, roaster retailers and leading coffee brands. - Broad Distribution Channels Green coffee decaffeinated using the Swiss Water® Process is sold through the coffee market's key distribution channels: roaster retailers, commercial roasters and coffee importers.
-This ensures that Swiss Water accesses all key segments of the specialty coffee trade and consumer coffee markets. - Management Expertise Swiss Water is highly regarded in the coffee industry for its senior management team's substantial experience, its close attention to consumer trends in the specialty coffee market and its in-depth knowledge of green and roasted coffee.
+Specialty decaf continues to grow at a higher rate than total coffee and total specialty coffee.
+To management's knowledge, only three other third party processes globally have Organic certification. - Established Customer Base The Swiss Water[®] Process has an established customer base in more than 60 countries around the globe, including some of North America's largest roasters, roaster retailers and leading coffee brands. - Broad Distribution Channels Green coffee decaffeinated using the Swiss Water[®] Process is sold through the coffee market's key distribution channels: roaster retailers, commercial roasters and coffee importers.
+This ensures that Swiss Water accesses all key segments of the specialty coffee trade and consumer coffee markets. - Management Expertise Swiss Water is highly regarded in the coffee industry for its senior management team's substantial experience, its close attention to consumer trends in the specialty coffee market, and its in-depth knowledge of green and roasted coffee.
 In particular, Swiss Water's intense focus on premium product quality and commitment to science-driven innovation as well as data-driven insights is well recognized.